People with this personality type are often described as compassionate and altruistic, always putting others before themselves.

 They may find it hard to say no to requests or demands, even when they are not in a position to help.

 This can lead to them becoming burned out or resentful.

-However, by learning to set firm boundaries and to practice self-care, Caring people can overcome these challenges and use their caring nature to make a real difference in the world.
+However, by learning to set firm boundaries and practice self-care, Caring people can overcome these challenges and use their caring nature to make a real difference in the world.